 • Accounts created in error

-If you find an unrecognisable or unknown listing on your account, contact the lender to check its legitimacy.
-Sometimes lenders may operate under different names than their recognisable trading names.
-Similarly, if you have taken up an in-store credit offer with a retailer, these can be outsourced to different credit providers that you may not have been aware of.
+If you find an unrecognisable or unknown listing on your account, contact the credit provider to check its legitimacy.
+Be prepared though that sometimes credit providers may operate under different names than their recognisable trading names.
+Similarly, if you have taken up an in-store credit offer with a retailer, these can be outsourced to different credit providing agencies that you may not have been aware of.

 However, it can also be possible you may be a victim of identity theft.
 If you suspect this is the case, you can ask your credit reporting agency to temporarily stop access to your credit report to allow you to investigate and report any suspicious activity.